splunk/splunk-operator/docs/PremiumApps.md

 #### Post Installation Configuration

-After installing Enterprise Security :
+After installing Enterprise Security you have other steps to complete:

 * [Deploy add-ons to Splunk Enterprise Security](https://docs.splunk.com/Documentation/ES/latest/Install/InstallTechnologyAdd-ons) - Technology add-ons (TAs) which need to be installed to indexers can be installed via AppFramework, while TAs that reside on forwarders will need to be installed manually or via third party configuration management.